mskcc/ridgeback/README.md

 # Ridgeback

-API for running Toil jobs.
+API for running Toil and Nextflow jobs.
 Supports LSF, SLURM, and singleMachine mode

 ## Filebeat